bjfranklin/kbase_website/projects/ztc-mapper/ACCESSIBILITY_VERIFICATION.md

 2. **Form Label Association**: Add `htmlFor`/`id` attributes to explicitly associate labels with inputs
 3. **Loading States**: Add `aria-busy` and `aria-live` regions for async operations
 4. **Error Announcements**: Use ARIA live region for form validation errors
+5. **Reduced Motion Support**: Add `prefers-reduced-motion` media query for users sensitive to animation

 ## Conclusion

-The code refactoring successfully maintained all accessibility and ADA compliance features.
-No functionality was broken, and all keyboard navigation, ARIA attributes, focus management, and screen reader support remain fully operational.
+The animation performance fix and scroll lock enhancement were implemented without impacting any accessibility or ADA compliance features.
+All keyboard navigation, ARIA attributes, focus management, and screen reader support remain fully operational.
+The scroll lock addition is itself an accessibility improvement, providing a better experience for users who may be disoriented by background movement during modal interactions.